oscarafuentes/Rafael/README.md

 }
 ```

-The power a finite-state machine lies in transduction.
+The power of a finite-state machine lies in transduction.

 ```swift
 let turnstile = Turnstile()